core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In particular, an application group can be registered to the RD, specifying the reference IP multicast address of its associated CoAP group.
 The registration of groups to the RD is typically performed by a Commissioning Tool.
 Later on, CoAP endpoints can discover the registered application groups and related CoAP group(s), by using the lookup interface of the RD.

-When secure communication is provided with Group OSCORE (see {{chap-oscore}}), the approach described in {{I-D.tiloca-core-oscore-discovery}} also based on the RD can be used, in order to discover the security group to join.
+When secure communication is provided with Group OSCORE (see {{chap-oscore}}), the approach described in {{I-D.tiloca-core-oscore-discovery}} also based on the RD can be used in order to discover the security group to join.

 In particular, the responsible OSCORE Group Manager registers its security groups to the RD, as links to its own corresponding resources for joining the security groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 Later on, CoAP endpoints can discover the names of the registered security groups and related application groups, by using the lookup interface of the RD, and then join the security group through the respective Group Manager.